stackrox/stackrox/central/notifiers/README.md

 6. Implement the functions of the interface, construct the client for the external service and try to send a message.
 7. Implement a test function with example data to trigger an alert with a simple HTTP call.
 8. Implement encryption, see next `Encryption` chapter.
-9. Use the admin events logger
+9. Use the admin events logger, see `Admin Events Logger` chapter.

 ### Admin Events Logger